What are the Advantages of Using Remote Upload?

-Nowadays, many cloud storage tools have “Remote Upload” feature which enables you to upload images and programs from any URL to cloud directly.
-This allows much faster uploading process than uploading the actual files.
+Nowadays, many cloud storage tools have a “Remote Upload” feature that enables you to upload images and programs from any URL to the cloud directly.
+This allows a much faster uploading process than uploading the actual files.
 Using Remote Upload has some advantages over uploading the actual files.

 - Uploading URLs do not contain the lengthy URL of the original image.

 - The speed will be faster than uploading the actual files.

 - It helps you save space on your hard drive.